opentripplanner/OpenTripPlanner/CODE_CONVENTIONS.md

   should be private (or package local) to enforce the use of the factory methods.
 - If the class have more than 5 fields avoid using an inner class builder, instead create a builder in the same package.
+- Make all fields in the main class final to enforce immutability.
+- Consider using utility methods for parameter checking, like `Objects#requireNonNull` and `ObjectUtils.ifNotNull`.
-- Validate all fields in the constructor, especially null checks.
+- Validate all fields in the main type constructor(i.e. not in the builder), especially null checks.
   Prefer default values over null-checks.
 All business logic using the type can rely on its validity.
 - You may keep the original instance in the builder to avoid creating a new object if nothing changed.
 This prevents polluting the heap for long-lived objects and make comparison very fast.
 - There is no need to provide all get accessors in the Builder if not needed.